viggy28/viggy28.dev/content/article/postgres-active-active-replication.md

   1. ports - port forwarding 5432 with 54325 and 54326
   2. volumes - postgresql/data of the container is mounted on postgres0 and postgres1 directory on my local machine
+  3. names - container names depend on the directory name

 Create two containers using ***docker-compose***